-In a dispute over non-compete terms, do allegations of misappropriated of trade secrets arise out of media or user-generated content under cyber policy?
+In a dispute over noncompete terms, do allegations of misappropriation of trade secrets arise out of media or user-generated content under cyber policy?

 AIG Specialty v.
 Laboratory Corporation of America Holdings, Case 0:17-cv-6159-BB 9 (So.
 Dist.
 Fla.
 2017)

-Whether alleged willful violations of FACTA includes any claim for “damages” since class action plaintiffs only sought statutory amounts Illinois National Insurance v.
+Whether alleged willful violations of FACTA include any claim for “damages” since class action plaintiffs only sought statutory amounts Illinois National Insurance v.
 Experian